Chromium(III) hydroxide

 It is used as a pigment, as a mordant, and as a catalyst for organic reactions.

 It is manufactured by adding a solution of ammonium hydroxide to a solution of chromium salt.

 Pure Cr(OH)3 is as yet (2020) unknown among the mineral species.
-However, three natural polymorphs of the oxyhydroxide, CrO(OH), are known: bracewellite, grimaldiite and guyanaite.
+However, three natural polymorphs of the chromium(III) oxide hydroxide, CrO(OH), are known: bracewellite, grimaldiite and guyanaite.